giantswarm/docs/src/content/tutorials/app-platform/app-configuration/index.md

 The `priority` field for `spec.extraConfigs` entries must be set to a numerical value between (inclusively) `1` and `150`.

-This extends the [Example of values merging](#basic-values-merging-example) section.
+This extends the [example of values merging](#basic-values-merging-example) section.

 The base upon we merge all other layers is always the `Catalog` layer.
 That's why it has `priority` set to `0` and you can only set `priority` value starting from `1`.